 Editorial Note: We are an inventory management software provider.
 While some of our blog posts may highlight features of our own product, we strive to provide unbiased and informative content that benefits all readers.

-The reorder point is calculated by taking into account the lead time and the desired safety stock.
+The reorder point is calculated by taking into account average daily sales, lead times, and safety stock.

 Importance of Reorder Point: